isaacattuah/CSVFolderCreator/README.md

 # CSV Folder Creator
-A program that creates folders based on names provided in a CSV file
+A program that creates folders based on names provided in a .csv file

 ## How It Works